-The church building has plastic rainwater gutters and downpipes, some gutters on the north side are leaking.
-The downpipes have been decorated over and this is coming away, they discharge to the ground, there doesn't appear to be any evidence of gulleys.
+B The church building has plastic rainwater gutters and downpipes.
+The downpipes have been decorated over and this is coming away, they discharge to the ground, there doesn't appear to be any evidence of gullies.
 Though there is one on the west face of the vestry but no downpipe associated with it.